 Phishing attacks happen all the time.
 Phishing attacks are one of the most common security challenges that both individuals and companies face in keeping their information secure.
 Whether it’s getting access to passwords, credit cards, or other sensitive information, hackers are using email, social media, phone calls, and any form of communication they can to steal valuable data.
 Businesses, of course, are a particularly worthwhile target.

 Fortunately, there are a lot of ways you can protect your website from phishing attacks before they happen.
 In this article, we’re going to talk about how phishing attacks work.
-Then we’ll discuss three ways to avoid them on your website.
+Then we’ll discuss three ways to prevent them from your website.

 various phishing techniques used by attackers:

 - Creating a copy of a real web page, in order to trick users into believing it’s the original site.
 Usually, this is a ploy to steal those users’ data.

 - Embedding a link in an email that redirects to an unsecure website that requests sensitive information